xAssets solutions are based on a Sql Server data model which is optimized for huge scalability

 Sites larger than 30,000 discovered Windows nodes, or 300,000 fixed asset records, receive database tuning assistance from our

 Sql Server Database Administrators.
-We carry specialist expertise in Sql Server query plan optimisation.
+We carry specialist expertise in Sql Server query plan optimization.

 This ensures that every query runs quickly and users get the fastest possible response times.